 Open Banking isn’t just happening due to regulatory mandate (though that is certainly a deciding factor).
 It represents a genuine opportunity to create a more efficient and flexible financial infrastructure for the country.
-Whilst it might have tremendous potential though, there remains scepticism on all sides.
+Whilst it might have tremendous potential though, there remains skepticism on all sides.
 Education is key here.
 According to YouGov, 72% of UK adults have never even heard of open banking and only 18% are aware of what it actually means to them according to PwC.

 But we’re still in the first throes of the great Open Banking revolution.
 Whilst we can certainly make some educated guesses, there is no real way of know knowing exactly what it will mean for banks and debt collections.

 Open Banking has fuelled some transformative moves in the UK retail banking sector.
 It has the potential to make it easier for customers and debtors to access all of their information in one place.
 It could also hold the key to countless new financial products that will begin dripping into the market in the coming years.
 We’ve only seen the tip of the iceberg.
-As more banks start to fall in line we could start seeing a glimpse of the £18 billion in value that the OBIE feels open banking could realise for the country this year.
+As more banks start to fall in line we could start seeing a glimpse of the £18 billion in value that the OBIE feels open banking could realize for the country this year.